Find out which neighbourhoods in England and Wales have the highest levels of dirty air and how its impacts are unfairly distributed across society.

 Air pollution limits

 The UK previously derived its air pollution limits from the European Union (EU) – these were transposed into UK law and still apply.
 In the past, the government has been found guilty in the courts for failing to comply with the current legal limit – measured as an annual average – for NO2 (40 µg/m3).
-The UK is still failing to meet this limit in 5 of the 43 areas it’s divided into for air quality assessments (UK Air Quality Zones), when all areas should have met this since 2010.
+According to the latest government compliance report, the UK is still failing to meet this limit in 5 of the 43 areas it’s identified for air quality assessments (UK Air Quality Zones), when all areas should have met this since 2010.

-Now we’ve left the EU, the government is setting new legal limits, although only for PM2.5 where it’s proposed an improved limit of 10 µg/m3 by 2040.
-It’s maintained the legal limits for NO2 and PM10 (both 40 µg/m3).
-However, WHO’s guidelines are more stringent – since September 2021 it’s recommended an annual average of 5 µg/m3 for PM2.5, 15 µg/m3 for PM10 and 10 µg/m3 for NO2.
+Now we’ve left the EU, the government has set new legal limits, although only for PM2.5 where it’s proposed an improved limit of 10 µg/m3 by 2040.
+It’s maintained the legal limit for NO2 at 40 µg/m3.
+However, WHO’s guidelines are more stringent – since September 2021 it’s recommended an annual average of 5 µg/m3 for PM2.5 and 10 µg/m3 for NO2.

-Although we view neighbourhoods with double WHO’s guidelines for at least one of these pollutants as having very high air pollution, UK limits are so lax that levels of even more than double WHO’s guidelines would not breach UK law.
+Although we view neighbourhoods with double WHO’s guidelines for at least one of these pollutants as having very high air pollution, UK limits are so lax that levels of even more than double WHO’s guidelines wouldn't breach UK law.

 Who fares the worst?

-Our analysis shows that air pollution disproportionately impacts lower income and more deprived areas, and particularly affects neighbourhoods with higher ethnic minority populations.
-Half of neighbourhoods that have very high air pollution are in the bottom 30% of the most deprived neighbourhoods.
-And nearly half (44% to 47%) of the population in neighbourhoods with very high air pollution are people of colour, meaning that people of colour are over 3 times more likely to live in a very highly polluted area than white people.
+Our analysis shows that air pollution disproportionately impacts lower income and more deprived areas - and particularly affects neighbourhoods with higher ethnic minority populations.
+Half of neighbourhoods (48%) that have very high air pollution are in the bottom 30% of the most income-deprived neighbourhoods.
+And half (50%) of the population in neighbourhoods with very high air pollution are people of colour.
+In contrast, across neighbourhoods in which both pollutants are below WHO guidelines, only 3% of the population are people of colour and only 16% are income deprived.

-There’s also a disparity between those producing pollution and those most impacted by it.
-For example, households in neighbourhoods with very high air pollution are up to 3 times less likely to own a car than those in the least polluted areas.
+There’s also a disparity between those creating the pollution and those most impacted by it.
+For example, households in neighbourhoods with very high air pollution – mostly due to traffic travelling through the area - are over 4 times less likely to own a car than those in the least polluted areas.

 What are the solutions?